kriation/docker-centos7/README.md

 # CentOS v7
-This is a Centos 7 image derived from the official centos:centos7.
+This is a CentOS v7 image derived from the official centos:centos7.
 It simply calls yum update and cleans up after itself during deployment.
 No additional packages are installed.